 A couple months ago I shared how Marie Lee with Musicality Schools hooked up her iPad to a large screen TV to play the Most Addicting Sheep Game.
 She had students take turns playing with it projected on the screen.
 She then shared that students would start randomly jumping or clapping the rhythm on their own.
 Marie said it was a great way for students to practice an even tempo.
 Here is the video of her students with the Most Addicting Sheep Game.

 ADD IN INSTRUMENTS

-We had a blast using boomwackers with the iPad app, Audio Ninja.
-I was on the iPad playing the audio ninja game (you can also have students switch off and take turns on the iPad) and students used the boomwhackers.
+We had a blast using boomwackers with the iPad app, Audio Ninja. (unfortunately the app is no longer available but you can still get the idea on how to use a similar app like this) I was on the iPad playing the audio ninja game (you can also have students switch off and take turns on the iPad) and students used the boomwhackers.
 White was the left boomwacker, black was the right.
 So much fun!
 I wish I had turned off the lights so you can see the screen better but you get the idea…

 I use powerpoint’s, pdf’s, apps and the internet (YouTube, websites, etc.) all the time during group activities.
 It comes in handy to have a projector!

 This is the Epson projector I have had since 2011.
 I have been very happy with it.
 If I was in the market for a new projector, I would highly consider this wireless projector from Epson.